farisachugthai/dynamic_ipython/docs/source/magics.rst

 This is one of the IPython conveniences that makes you understand why they're called *magics*.

 All too often, one will run into the problem of manipulating some data in the REPL, and need a way of interacting with it in a manner similar to a pipeline.

 Storing the data may be difficult, or if it simply prints out to console, may be impossible.

-*%recall* takes the **output**, not the input, of the last run command and autoinserts it at the next input prompt.
+*%recall* takes the **output**, not the input, of the last run command and auto-inserts it at the next input prompt.

 As a result, this magic works as it's own pipeline.